 What projects are you currently working on?

-Right now, I’m about to release my newest title, The Sound of Light .
-The book will be available in both digital and print versions on July 17th, 2017.
-E-book pre-orders are now open!
+Right now, I’m enjoying the recent release of my newest title, The Sound of Light .
+The book is now available in both digital and print versions.
+You can nab the ebook or a printed copy here.

 Can you share a teaser for your new book?

 I’d be happy to!
-I’m beyond thrilled for you to check out my newest romantic suspense.
+I’m beyond thrilled for you to check out my most recent romantic suspense, The Sound of Light .
 It’s a story filled with music and family, and it’s woven together with many story threads and voices.
 I can’t wait for you to meet K’acy — she’s going to light this world right up!

 I would like to write a book of my own.
 Do you have any advice?